GrandEchoWhiskey/grandechowhiskey/README.md

 :--- | :---
 :heavy_check_mark: | Means that the project is already done.
 :heavy_minus_sign: | Means that the project is in progress.
-:heavy_multiplication_x: | Means that the project was aborted.
+:exclamation: | Means that the project was aborted.

 <!-- CS50 links -->
 [cs50-ai-packed_link]: https://github.com/GrandEchoWhiskey/cs50-ai-packed